Chriisbrown/TrackQuality_package/README.md

 model.skip_drop['value']        =  0.15
 ```

+Various scripts for training BDTs for single training, combined datasets or incremental training are in Scripts

 ### Evaluating
 Assuming a model has been already trained as above, first create the model
 ```